-4. Select the Ink Bottle tool (it is grouped with the paint bucket tool so you might need to click and hold your mouse on the paint bucket tool to see it).
+4. Select the Ink Bottle tool (it is grouped with the paint bucket tool).

-The properties panel at the side of your screen will show stroke options.
+The properties panel at the bottom of your screen will show stroke options.

-5. Change the stroke options so that they look similar to the example below.
+Change the stroke options so that they look similar to the example below.